How do I become a bat rehabilitator?

 Step 1 – Find someone to train with

 Volunteering or training with a local wildlife rehabilitation center, sanctuary or an individual bat care specialist who is permitted to rehabilitate mammals is an important first step that will allow you to experience first hand what is involved in caring for bats.
+Click here to view our full list of online, and in person, rehabilitation classes.
 Click here to locate someone in your area who may be accepting volunteers.
 Note that some centers and individuals may require that you are vaccinated against rabies before volunteering.
 (Scroll down for information on pre-exposure rabies inoculations.)

 Step 2 – Obtaining a Wildlife Rehabilitation Permit